publicclass/express-partials/README.md

 When called anywhere inside a template, this adds the given view to that template using the current options and locals.
 This is built-in to [EJS](https://github.com/visionmedia/ejs) 0.8+.

 ## Credits

 This library is a fork from Robert Sk&ouml;ld's [express-partials](https://github.com/publicclass/express-partials), and the partial function remains relatively untouched from there (aside from cache support).
+Robert is still updating his library and it now supports other template engines - check it out!

 The blocks idea and syntax comes from Aseem Kishore's [express-blocks](https://github.com/aseemk/express-blocks)